velvia/cassandra-gdelt/README.md

 - Effects of the Phantom client
 - FlatBuffers vs Capt'n Proto

-Another good dataset to test against is NYC Taxi Trip data: http://www.andresmh.com/nyctaxitrips/
+Another good dataset to test against is NYC Taxi Trip data: http://www.andresmh.com/nyctaxitrips/.
+There are two helper scripts: `split_csv.sh` helps break up a big CSV into smaller CSVs with header intact, and `socrata_pointify.sh` adds a point column from lat and long columns.